MyTooliT/ICOtronic/Documentation/Scripts.md

 # Scripts {#scripts:section:scripts}

-After you installed the ICOc package various helper scripts are available:
+After you installed the ICOtronic package various helper scripts are available:

 - [`convert-base64-mac`](#mac-address-conversion): Utility to convert a Base64 encoded 8 character text into a Bluetooth MAC address
 - [`convert-mac-base64`](#mac-address-conversion): Convert Bluetooth MAC address into a (Base64) encoded 8 character string